 How much does it cost to start a beehive?

-You need about $450 to start a beehive.
+You can start a beehive with about $450.
 Invest in a hive, proper protective clothing, a smoker, and a hive tool.
 A new beehive may cost about $150, safety clothing and gear may cost about $160, and a package of new bees may run from $125 to $150.
+Using starter kits, you can get started for under $300.

 How do I start beekeeping for beginners?